Polyendorcine Metabolic Ovarian Syndrome (PMOS)PCOS & HealthCare

 When we begin to listen to those signals, we can start addressing the deeper imbalances that may be driving them.

-PCOS does not present in the same way for everyone.
+PMOS does not look the same for everyone, which is why many women are dismissed or struggle for years before receiving a diagnosis.
 Research increasingly recognises several phenotypes, or patterns, that reflect different underlying mechanisms.

 These may overlap and evolve over time, which is why personalised assessment and treatment are essential.